kungfugo/BellDiagonalQudits.jl/paper/paper.md

 affiliations:
   - name: Faculty of Physics, University of Vienna, Währingerstrasse 17, 1090, Vienna Austria
     index: 1
-date: 20 September 2022
+date: 15 December 2022
 bibliography: paper.bib
 ---

 # Summary

-In the field of quantum information and technology, entanglement of quantum states called qudits is regarded as resource for quantum and classical information processing tasks and allows the use of algorithms with better performance than any classical algorithm for certain applications like superdense coding, teleportation or computing.
+In the field of quantum information and technology, entanglement in quantum systems called qudits is regarded as resource for quantum-based or quantum-assisted information processing tasks.
+It allows new ways of information processing like quantum computation or quantum teleportation and provides possibilities for speedups in a variety of algorithms with applications like search or optimization.
 Despite its theoretical and practical relevance, there is no general method to determine whether a given quantum state is entangled or not due to a special and hard to detect form of entanglement called bound entanglement.
 Bipartite Bell states are maximally entangled states of two qudits and are of high relevance for application in